Cook up a storm of success with the best restaurant POS systems…

 - Can’t be tailored as much as other POS systems

 Pricing: Software price plans range from AUD $0 per month to AUD $129 per month

 We recommend Square as the best value POS system, with its no frills system that does everything a small restaurant business would need it to do.
 Better still, it integrates with its own payment processing system, so there’s no need to worry about finding a compatible merchant account provider.
 Best of all, Square’s POS software is absolutely free – you just need to bear in mind that Square charges a slightly higher credit card processing fee than some other restaurant management systems.

 - Higher payment processing fees than other suppliers

-The restaurant POS suppliers that offer the best all-round package are TouchBistro, Lightspeed, and Impos.
-However, we’ve found that restaurant POS providers aren’t particularly forward with their prices, which means it’s best to get in touch with their sales team.
-We make this really easy for you – simply click here provide us with a few details about your restaurant business, and we’ll match you with suppliers that best meet your requirements.
-They’ll then be in touch with prices and more information.
+We make this really easy for you – simply provide us with a few details about your restaurant business, and we’ll match you with suppliers that best meet your requirements.
+They’ll then be in touch with prices and more information for you to compare.

 POS suppliers keep their pricing cards pretty close to their chests.
 This makes it hard for us to tell you exactly how much a POS system for a restaurant costs.
-To give you a rough idea, Lightspeed charges $97 for its most popular package, and that includes:
+To give you a rough idea, TouchBistro pricing starts from $69 which includes:

-2. What are the Key Features of Restaurant POS Software?
+What are the key features of restaurant POS software?